Night of Champions (2011)

 The 2011 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by WWE.
 It was the fifth annual Night of Champions and took place on September 18, 2011, at the First Niagara Center in Buffalo, New York.
-It was WWE's first PPV event to be held following the dissolution of the original brand extension.
-The concept of the event was that every championship in the company at the time was defended.
+The theme of the event was that all six of WWE's active championships at the time were defended.

 Eight matches took place at the event, seven of which were broadcast live on pay-per-view.
 The event featured multiple main events, with Triple H defeating CM Punk in a No Disqualification match with a stipulation where had Triple H lost, he would have no longer been Chief Operating Officer of WWE, John Cena defeating Alberto Del Rio for the WWE Championship, and Mark Henry defeating Randy Orton for the World Heavyweight Championship.

 The event garnered 161,000 buys, down from 165,000 buys the previous year.
+It was WWE's first PPV event to be held following the dissolution of the original brand extension the prior month.
+This was also the first Night of Champions held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Production

 Background

-The event was held at the First Niagara Center in Buffalo, New York.
+The fifth annual Night of Champions was held at the First Niagara Center in Buffalo, New York.

-Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The fifth Night of Champions took place on September 18, 2011, at the First Niagara Center in Buffalo, New York; it was the first PPV to be held following the end of the first brand extension in August.
-As per the theme of the event, every championship promoted by WWE at the time was defended.
-These included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by WWE since 2007, with the event based around championship matches.
+The fifth event took place on September 18, 2011, at the First Niagara Center in Buffalo, New York.
+As per the theme of the event, every active championship promoted by WWE at the time was defended, which included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.

+This was WWE's first PPV event to be held following the end of the first brand extension in August.
+It was also the first Night of Champions held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.